 1. Excessive Hair Shedding

 The easiest way to check if you are shedding more hair than before is to look at the hairs left in the bathtub drain after taking a shower.
 The clump of hair shouldn’t be more than an inch in diameter.
-Of course, if you have really long hair, the numbers change.
+But, of course, if you have really long hair, the numbers change.

 2. Split Ends